 The defended weight range

 Perhaps the most clinically consequential pathophysiology is the body's active defence of its higher weight.
-Rudolph Leibel and colleagues at Columbia demonstrated that after weight loss, resting metabolic rate falls approximately 15% below what body size alone would predict.
-Priya Sumithran's 2011 study in the New England Journal of Medicine tracked appetite hormones for a full year after a weight-loss programme and found ghrelin elevated and satiety hormones suppressed at the one-year mark — the body still responding as though it were depleted, long after the intervention had ended.
+Rudolph Leibel and colleagues at Columbia demonstrated in 1995, in a meticulous New England Journal of Medicine study, that maintaining a weight 10% or more below baseline produced a measurable fall in total energy expenditure — the body burning fewer calories than its size alone would predict, and continuing to do so for as long as the lower weight was held.6 Priya Sumithran's 2011 study in the same journal tracked appetite hormones for a full year after a weight-loss programme and found ghrelin elevated and satiety hormones suppressed at the one-year mark — the body still responding as though it were depleted, long after the intervention had ended.

 This is what disease physiologists mean when they describe obesity as defended.
 The condition is not a static weight; it is a regulatory system that resists return to a lower state.
 A behavioural intervention applied to that regulatory system tends to be overridden the way blood pressure rebounds after antihypertensives are stopped.